Loz Speyer - trumpet / flugelhorn

 Kevin Legendre, Echoes

-This is bilingual music with Jazz and Afro-Cuban elements re-assembled, as in collage, or mutated to fit odd meters, more common in eastern Europe, and yet it still feels Cuban... and then the groove can change suddenly, like turning a corner, a new view opening up, another way of looking at things... unusual, deeply humourous music expressing some of the surreal complexity of life in Cuba, and of human life in general.
+The album Crossing the Line features Time Zone's uniquely "Jazz" take on traditional Afro-Cuban rhythms.
+Cuban elements are re-assembled, as in collage, or mutated to fit odd meters more common in eastern Europe, yet still with a Cuban feel... bilingual compositions where the groove can change in mid flow, like suddenly turning a corner, a new view opening up, another way of looking at things.
+This unusual, deeply humourous music expresses some of the surreal complexity of life in Cuba, and of human life in general.

 "Imaginative fusions of Cuban dance forms and pungent contemporary jazz....
 Hathaway's soulful alto sax sound and Speyer's trumpet phrasing (like Miles Davis in a salsa brass section) make a flexible front line, and on tracks such as the opening Conjunto and the jubilant Miracle Maricel, a restless, New York-downtown contemporary-jazz feel blends effectively with the intricate Cuban grooves...
 A typically shrewd fusion of the time senses of two quite different cultures."

 "Timezone have a deep, organic understanding of Afro-Cuban rhythms and textures, which they fuse cleverly and compellingly with the more improvisatory jazz of the US mainland...
 All in all, another delicious evening of first-order live music."

 Ian Kingsbury - click here for full review